-The City of Vaughan, through Smart Commute NTV’s Carpool Zone, has designated carpooling parking spaces at Vaughan City Hall and the Joint Operations Centre.
-All registered carpools on Carpool Zone are eligible for priority parking.
+The City of Vaughan, through the Smart Commute Tool, has designated carpooling parking spaces at Vaughan City Hall and the Joint Operations Centre.
+All registered carpools on the Smart Commute Tool are eligible for priority parking.
 The carpool spaces are located in a preferred area of the City Hall east, as well as underground parking areas and are granted to all vehicles that have two or more registered City of Vaughan employees in a carpool together (including the driver).

 To qualify for designated carpool parking:

-- Go to the City of Vaughan Carpool Zone.
-You can restrict your matches to other City of Vaughan employees or select a public option to find matches who work nearby with a similar schedule.
-If you are already in a carpool, everyone in the carpool needs to register on Carpool Zone to obtain the parking tag.
+- Join the City of Vaughan Network to find a carpool buddy.
+If you are already in a carpool, everyone in the carpool needs to register on the Smart Commute Tool to obtain the parking tag.